elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channel_setup.md

 subscriptions : Model -> Sub Msg
 subscriptions model =
     Sub.batch
-        [ downs KeyDown
+        [ Browser.Events.onKeyDown (Decode.map KeyDown keyDecoder)
-        , diffs TimeUpdate
+        , Browser.Events.onAnimationFrameDelta GameLoop
-        , every second CountdownTimer
+        , Time.every 1000 CountdownTimer
-        , Phoenix.Socket.listen model.phxSocket PhoenixMsg
+        , Phoenix.listen PhoenixMsg model.phxSocket
         ]
 ```

-At this point, we should have a working socket connection when we visit the
+At this point, we should have a working socket connection when we visit
-`http://0.0.0.0:4000/games/platformer` route in our application.
+`http://localhost:4000/games/platformer` in our browser.
 You may need to
 restart your local Phoenix server to get things up and running, but if you
 load the page and wait a few moments, you should be able to see a "heartbeat"
 of WebSocket messages in the DevTools Console.